mesham/epython/docs/tutorial4.md

     print chance+"% of numbers were contiguous"
 ```

-**This is an illustration of the code, the executable version is <a href="https://github.com/mesham/epython/blob/master/examples/parallel_pipeline.py">here</a>**
+**This is an illustration of the code, the executable version is <a href="https://github.com/mesham/epython/blob/master/examples/parallel_pipeline.py" target="_blank">here</a>**

-This approach is a bit more complex as, instead of filling in the entire number sequence and passing it along, stage two will complete each subsequence needed for the different cores working on stage three.
-Stage three cores then receive the data, executes the *parallel_odd_even_sort* function and send their values onto stage four which assemble them and perform the calculation.
+This approach is a bit more complex as, instead of filling in the entire number sequence and passing it along, stage two of the pipeline will complete each subsequence needed for the different cores of stage three and send the specific data to its specific core.
+The Epiphany cores allocated to stage three then receive their subdata, perform a parallel sort on it (via the *parallel_odd_even_sort* function) and send their values onto stage four which will collate and assemble them in order to perform the final calculation.

 ###Summary
-In this tutorial we have looked at pipelines, where the parallelism is oriented around the data flow and as it flows through the pipeline's stages the data is refined until we get a final value.
-This approach is suited to many problems, and some that you might not nescesarily expect (such as <a href="https://en.wikipedia.org/wiki/Instruction_pipelining">CPU instruction pipelines</a>.)
-Due to the fast interconnect between the Epiphany cores this approach of streaming data between them is potentially very advantageous - but as we have seen you want each stage to be busy at all times, and if your stages have different amounts of computation then additional options need to be considered.
+In this tutorial we have looked at pipelines where the parallelism is oriented around the flow of data.
+As it flows through the pipeline's stages, data is refined until we get a final value that is output from the final stage.
+This approach is suited to many problems, and some that you might not nescesarily expect (such as <a href="https://en.wikipedia.org/wiki/Instruction_pipelining" target="_blank">CPU instruction pipelines</a>.)
+Due to the fast interconnect between the Epiphany cores this approach of streaming data between them is potentially very advantageous - but as we have seen it is really important that each stage is equally busy at all times.
+If you have an uneven distribution of compution amongst the cores, or lots of idle cores, then splitting the pipeline or parallelising a specific stage can provide a significant gain.

-More information about pipelines can be found <a href="http://parlab.eecs.berkeley.edu/wiki/_media/patterns/pipeline-v1.pdf" here</a>
+More information about pipelines can be found <a href="http://parlab.eecs.berkeley.edu/wiki/_media/patterns/pipeline-v1.pdf" target="_blank">here</a>.
+An example focussing on the ePython sequential odd-even sort algorithm that we used can be found <a href="https://github.com/mesham/epython/blob/master/examples/odd-even-sort.py" target="_blank">here</a> and the parallel version we used can be found <a href="https://github.com/mesham/epython/blob/master/examples/parallel-odd-even-sort.py" target="_blank">here</a>.